 Study carefully the subject information that follows in this booklet and be sure to understand what you are taking on.
 Having attended the options evening, discuss your options with your parents/carers and teachers to make sure you are making the right decisions.
+Select your top 3 ranked option choices in order for each option block.
 You and your parents/carers can request an interview to finalise your choices if necessary.
 Once you have made your final choices complete the options form and return to your form tutor or Head/Assistant Head of Year.